buzaidj/clipper-api/README.md

-# ClipperCard Usage Tracker
+# ClipperCard Usage API

-ClipperCard Usage Tracker is a Python application that interacts with the ClipperCard website to retrieve user transit usage data.
-It automatically logs in to the website, downloads the ride history, and converts it into an easy-to-analyze format.
+Clipper Card is the Bay Area transit card.
+There's no good API for pulling Clipper usage, so I've created a hackish one that uses Selenium.
+This interacts with the ClipperCard website to retrieve user transit usage data.
+It automatically logs in to the website, downloads the ride history, and converts it into an JSON record based format for clients to use.

 ## Application Structure